easy-thunder/Impresario_Job_Solutions/README.md

 DB_PASSWORD: Password for the PostgreSQL database.
 SESSION_SECRET: Secret for sessions and cookies.
 OPENAI_API_KEY: API key for OpenAI.
-STRIPE_SECRET_KEY: Secret key for Stripe access.
 Usage:
-Start your backend server by running npm start in the backend directory.
+Start your backend server by running node server.js in the backend directory.

 Start your frontend application by running npm start in the frontend directory.

 Access your Chrome extension by clicking on its icon.